am20585/recipe-step-predictor/README.md

 ### General Introduction
 The Food.com Recipes and Ratings dataset contains over 80,000 recipes and 700,000 ratings collected from the Food.com website since 2008.
 Each recipe includes details such as the preparation time, ingredients, steps, nutritional information, tags, and user ratings.
 This rich dataset provides an excellent opportunity to explore various factors that influence recipe complexity and user preferences.

-In the culinary world, understanding what makes a recipe complex or straightforward can significantly impact home cooks, chefs, and recipe developers.
-The number of steps in a recipe often correlates with the recipe's complexity, preparation time, and required skill level.
+In the culinary world, understanding what makes a recipe low or high calorie can what recipes home cooks, chefs, and recipe developers use.

-The central question we aim to answer is: **What factors influence the number of steps in a recipe?**.
+The central question we aim to answer is: **What factors influence the total number of calories in a recipe?**.

-By analyzing various features such as preparation time, nutritional content, and tags associated with recipes, we hope to uncover patterns that can help predict recipe complexity.
-This analysis could assist home cooks in selecting recipes that match their skill level and available time, and help recipe developers create recipes that cater to their target audience.

 ### Introduction of Columns
 The cleaned dataset consists of 83,782 rows of recipes with the following relevant columns: